carlingfordcoaches-aus/SaturdayCoding/README.md

 ## 🧩 Week-by-Week Breakdown (Ask me [Aarya] for any help if you need)

-### Week 1 — GIT, Welcome & Menu
+### Week 1 — GIT, Welcome & Home Page
 Get your github stuff fully setup and working!!!
-Display a main menu and handle user input.
+Display a home page using HTML and CSS
-- Title screen and options `[1] Buy Items  [2] Sell to Customer  [3] End Day [Q] Quit Game`
-- Loops until valid input is chosen
-- Perform an appropriate action once a specific one has been chosen **Milestone:** Menu options behave correctly.
+- Display a home page that has the buttons "Start", "Create", "Play!"
+- Clicking those buttons should take you to another Page
+    - You can do this using a "hide" class if you want, or by creating another file and rerouting the user to the contents of that file
+**Milestone:** Home page displays correctly and has the right functionality

 ---